joeriks/VanillaViews/README.md

                 string.Concat(

                     /* here we use the components which are named with their usage / intent in mind
-                        * which means we can easily change the necessary tag structure with intent
+                        * which means we can easily for example change the necessary tag structure with intent
 						* kept intact */

                     header(Header),